AlexW139/dishwasher_git/readme.md

 To use the program enter a command word from the list given. 'help' will give you a breakdown of what each command word does.

 This is also my first use of unit testing.

+When in the project folder 'dishwasher_program', use:

+"java -cp src/main/target/main-1.0-SNAPSHOT.jar company.StackDemo"

+to launch the program.